-- 3. Make any desired revisions to the suggested list, then save it as a JSON file. - 4.
-Use the --execute option in kafka-reassign-partitions.sh to start the redistirbution process.
-This process can take several hours, in some cases.
+- 3. Revise the suggested list if required, and then save it as a JSON file. - 4.
+Use the --execute option in kafka-reassign-partitions.sh to start the redistirbution process, which can take several hours in some cases.

 '''

 bin/kafka-reassign-partitions.sh \

 --zookeeper localhost:2181 \

 --reassignment-json-file expand-cluster-reassignment.json

 --execute

 '''